 Joséphine “Chez Dumonet”

-Argentine Chef Raquel Carena adds her own touch to classic bistro cooking at this Belleville institution, which also features one of the best organic and natural wine lists in the city.
-A larger assortment of fish and vegetable options on the ever-changing chalkboard menu will please those looking for the bistro ambiance without the over-reliance on meat you’ll find in more classic bistros.
+Argentine Chef Raquel Carena adds her own touch to classic Paris bistro cooking at Le Baratin, a Belleville institution, which also features one of the city’s best organic and natural wine lists.
+Her focus is on offal, those organ cuts at which she excels, but you’ll also find a larger assortment of fish and vegetable options on the ever-changing chalkboard menu than at many of the best traditional bistros in Paris.

 La Bourse et la Vie

-INSIDER TIPBoullault’s grandfather apparently made a mean croque monsieur that has made it onto the menu here.
-The sandwich is comprised of the city’s best ham, artisanal cheese, and a touch of cream and is served with a side salad dressed with sherry vinaigrette.
+INSIDER TIPBoullault’s grandfather apparently made a mean Croque monsieur that has made it onto the menu here.
+The sandwich comprises of the city’s best ham, artisanal cheese, and a touch of cream, and is served with a side salad dressed with sherry vinaigrette.

-This unassuming restaurant tucked into a little street in the 7th reveals itself to be a temple to unique and innovative flavor combinations.
-Chef Stéphane Jégo has hit the sweet spot at the intersection of neo and bistro in his Basque-inspired dining room: you’ll get extra cozy with your table neighbors here as you dig into perfectly roasted squab or seasonal vegetables simmered in a flavorful broth and topped with a parmesan espuma.
+L’Ami Jean, an unassuming restaurant tucked into a little street in the 7th, reveals itself to be a temple to unique and innovative flavor combinations.
+Chef Stéphane Jégo has hit the sweet spot at the intersection of neo and bistro in his Basque-inspired dining room: you’ll get extra cozy with your table neighbors as you dig into perfectly roasted squab or seasonal vegetables simmered in a flavorful broth and topped with a parmesan espuma.
 The tasting menu may be a bit hard on your wallet, but it’s well worth it to see Jégo’s creativity in all its glory.

 INSIDER TIPThe rice pudding dessert is a must-order: assembled tableside, it’s an exquisite version of this classic French homestyle dessert.
 Make sure to make a reservation at L’Ami Jean ahead of time.